 1. Nootka Tree Inhaler Blend - Morning Meditation

-Let this lovely wood oil enhance your morning meditation or just inhale this blend as you go about your am routine for mental strength and support.
+Let this lovely wood oil with a hint of citrus enhance your morning meditation or just inhale this blend as you go about your am routine for mental strength and support.

 Directions: Add wick to a small bowl, drop essential oils onto the wick, use tweezers to pick up the wick, then get any oil residual left in the bowl onto the wick.
 Place the wick in the blank inhaler and put on end cap (base).
 To use, place under nose and inhaler the aroma throughout the day as needed.